-If you are interested in helping preserve the Harada House, the City has created a separate trust account for the National Historic Landmark Harada House to be used for the Robinson House acquisition/Interpretation Center and the Harada House Capitol Campaign.
+If you are interested in helping preserve the Harada House and developing an interpretation center in which this important story is told, you can donate to a separate trust account for the National Historic Landmark Harada House to be used for the Robinson House acquisition/Interpretation Center and the Harada House Capitol Campaign.
 The account is tax deductible as called out specifically in the language below.

 You can make your check out to: City of Riverside Trust Acct: 0000721-225468

 Attn: Sarah Suverkrup Mundy, Director

 Riverside, CA 92501

 Account Number for City of Riverside Harada/Robinson Trust 0000721-225468

 The City of Riverside (Federal Employer Identification Number 95-6000769), as a municipal government, is a political sub-division of the State of California.
 As such, the City qualifies as a charitable organization as defined by §170(c)(1) of the Internal Revenue Code(IRC).
 Donations made to the City of Riverside exclusively for public purposes are considered to be tax deductible in accordance with IRC §170(c)(1).

 Known informally as “The House on Lemon Street” – the house is the only other National Historic Landmark designated in Riverside.
 The National Historic Landmark Harada House is among the most significant and powerful civil rights landmarks in California.
 Currently the Harada House does not have a designated group of RMA volunteers as it is only in the early stages of structural stabilization and refurbishment.